AIEdX/bubblspace-ai-persona/README.md

 # About

+Bubblspace-persona-ai is a revolutionary speech-to-speech pipeline for building voice-enabled AI personas.
+This repository provides the complete toolkit needed to create natural conversational AI agents that can both understand and generate speech.

+At its core, bubblspace-persona-ai takes either audio or text input and generates natural-sounding audio output, enabling truly fluid conversations with AI agents.
+Built on a groundbreaking multimodal LLM architecture, it can process both text and human speech directly without requiring a separate Audio Speech Recognition (ASR) stage.

 Bubblspace is a groundbreaking multi-AI agent platform that transforms single documents into various interactive AI experiences.
 Built on advances in multimodal AI (including Ultravox for voice capabilities), our system enables:

 - **Document Transformation**: Convert one document into multiple AI-powered formats